telekom/HPOflow/_sources/doc/OptunaMLflow.rst.txt

   :meth:`~hpoflow.optuna_mlflow.OptunaMLflow.set_tags`

 .. note::
-   The manually logged information is stored on the Optuna side as a user attribute on the :class:`~optuna.trial.Trial` object (also see :meth:`~optuna.trial.Trial.set_user_attr`).
+   The manually logged information is stored by Optuna as a user attribute on the :class:`~optuna.trial.Trial` object (also see :meth:`~optuna.trial.Trial.set_user_attr`).

 Logging Nested Runs